Revolutionary Left Movement (Chile): Before the coup

 The first document approved at MIR foundation congress was the "Tesis Insurreccional", the political-military theses of MIR.
 The document was written by Miguel Enríquez (Viriato), Marco Antonio Enríquez (Bravo), and Marcello Ferrada de Noli (Atacama), all three from Concepción.
 Two reasons explain this document and its co-authorship:

-One is that the group of young students from Concepción led by Miguel Enríquez was the most numerous.
-The second is that the group from Concepción had internally some different ideological profiles, which were represented in the document by the co-authors.
+The first is that the group of young students from Concepción led by Miguel Enríquez was the most numerous.
+The second is that the group from Concepción internally had some different ideological profiles, which were represented in the document written by the co-authors.
+The differences in ideologies are due to the wide support base it drew from.
+The MIR in Concepión utilized its grassroots approach by relying on a diverse group of organizations to make up its supporters.
+Students from the university would hold debates and often be open to hearing others opinions on issues that were at hand.
+The supporters in Concepción have been highlighted by historian Marian Schlotterbeck in her book Beyond the Vanguard: Every Day Revolutionaries in Allende’s Chile.
+In her book, she described the structure that was used to organize the sub-groups of the MIR, she said, “delegates would be drawn from the labor federation (CUT), unions, peasants councils, student federations, and pobladores’ organizations,” pointing towards the diversity of supporters that the movement was able to gather.
+The successes of this branch at the first People’s Assembly was in part owed to the many different speakers from separate organizations and their ability to connect with and mobilize their own supporters.
 Several tendencies were represented on the Central Committee, but later, the only line that prevailed was the Marxist-Leninist.
 Both Maoists and Trotskyites abandoned MIR or were ousted by the new Secretariat led by Miguel Enriquez.
 The few anarchist and left liberal cadres supporting the "tendencia social-humanista" and that remained in the organization, were confined to academic tasks and trusted the ideological polemic with the emergent "Christian Humanism" and old Stalinists.

-After the 2nd Congress in 1967, MIR would considered itself not only a revolutionary vanguard party as established in the 1965 foundation congress, but also clearly advocated a Marxist-Leninist model of revolution in which it would lead the working class to a "dictatorship of the proletariat".
+After the second congress in 1967, MIR considered itself not only a revolutionary vanguard party as established in the 1965 foundation congress, but also clearly advocated a Marxist-Leninist model of revolution in which it would lead the working class to a "dictatorship of the proletariat".